 Bounced emails aren’t a new kid on the block when it comes to email marketing.
 Whether your subscribers no longer have access to their emails or the email server is under construction, it happens.

 The higher the email bounce rate you have, the higher chances it’ll hurt your email deliverability.
 According to a study, the accepted benchmark for email bounce rate is around two percent.
 It means for every 100 emails you send, it’s normal to see two emails be returned to you.
 Meanwhile, if you see your email bounce rate is over five percent, it’s time to bring that number down to a healthier range by taking some actions.

 Fortunately, reducing the email bounce rate doesn’t have to be a head-scratcher.
-Here are some powerful ways to make sure your emails land smoothly in your subscribers’ inboxes.
+Let’s dive into everything regarding email bounce rate, including some powerful ways to make sure your emails land smoothly in your subscribers’ inboxes.

 1. Update and Clean Your Email List Regularly

 One of the most common reasons your emails bounce is that a subscriber no longer has access to the email account.
 In this situation, you can avoid it by updating your email list regularly and ensuring the emails you track are permission-based.
 It doesn’t mean that you have to remove email addresses from that list and build a new one from scratch regularly.

 It’s about getting rid of inactive users and subscribers who never opened your emails to keep your list healthy and active.
 This way, it’d be much easier for you to focus on the subscribers who really have an interest in your brand and email campaigns.
 Note that with Apple’s iOS 15 update this may be harder to track, but it can still be a method used on your subscribers who aren’t Apple users.

 Below are some handy ways to constantly update and clean your email list, even if you don’t have reliable open-rate information due to iOS15:

 - Request feedback on every email you send so you know which email address is worth keeping in